Performance Comparison

 Test Name Description

-RectA Fill or stroke an axis-aligned (or pixel-aligned) rectangle.
+RectA Fill or stroke an axis-aligned (pixel-aligned) rectangle.
 The simplest operation, usually the most optimized by 2D engines.
 SIMD acceleration dominates the performance of FillRectA tests.
 StrokeRectA test is usually tricky as some engines can use 4 aligned rectangles to represent the stroke, whereas others can use a polygon rasterizer.
 Blend2D uses a polygon rasterizer in such case.

 RoundRot Fill or stroke a rounded rectangle, which is rotated.
 The question is, how much the rotation makes this operation slower?